mjfusa/Message-Center-Agent/README.md

 The recommended least-privileged role specifically for managing and deploying Teams apps is **Teams Administrator**.
 Note: This role is required when using the M365 Agents Toolkit to provision the app registration and deploy the app.

 ## Required Roles - Agent Usage

-To read Microsoft 365 Message Center messages, and therefor use this agent, a user must have one of the following Microsoft 365 admin roles:
+To read Microsoft 365 Message Center messages, and therefore use this agent, a user must have one of the following Microsoft 365 admin roles:

 * **Message Center Reader**
 * **Global Reader**